hhchuang-ai/cs230-final-project/README.md

 # cs230-final-project
-It's basically the implementation from https://github.com/taki0112/UGATIT with some minor tuning/changes.
+Our poject is built on top of https://github.com/taki0112/UGATIT with some minor tuning/changes.
+If you want to take the code as reference, please cite https://github.com/taki0112/UGATIT.

 We added some noise in d_loss in UGATIT.py.
 Every 100 iteration, we will introduce noise into discriminator because the discriminator loss far better than generator noise for our own dataset.

 ## Requirements
 * python == 3.6